Noble House (miniseries): Synopsis

-Despite being Hong-Kong-based most powerful trading company, Struan & Company (also known as the Noble House) is in trouble.
-Ian Dunross (Pierce Brosnan) is appointed as Tai-Pan of Struan’s, and the inherited legacy of intense rivalry and hatred between him and Quillan Gornt (John Rhys-Davies) and his company Rothwell-Gornt reaches its highest level.
+Despite being the most powerful Hong Kong trading company, Struan & Company (the Noble House) is in trouble.
+Ian Dunross (Pierce Brosnan) is appointed as tai-pan of Struan's and the inherited legacy of intense rivalry and hatred between him and Quillan Gornt (John Rhys-Davies) and his company Rothwell-Gornt reaches its highest level.
 Overextended by the previous management, Dunross issued public stock to improve Struan’s financial standing.
-However, even this decision has not given him the capital he needs.
-As a result, he is courting the owner of Par Con Industries, American billionaire Lincoln "Linc" Bartlett (Ben Masters) who arrives from California in his private jet, accompanied by his beautiful vice-president, Casey Tcholok (Deborah Raffin), with the apparent goal of closing a profitable deal with Dunross, a deal that would also benefit Struan's.
+However, it has not given Struan's the capital it needs.
+As a result, Dunross is courting the owner of Par Con Industries, American billionaire Lincoln "Linc" Bartlett (Ben Masters), who arrives from California in his private jet, accompanied by his beautiful vice-president, Casey Tcholok (Deborah Raffin), with the apparent goal of closing a profitable deal with Dunross, a deal that would also benefit Struan's.
 In the jet also arrives Bartlett’s secret employee John Chen (Steven Vincent Leigh), shocking his father, Phillip Chen (Burt Kwouk), a loyal director and compradore of Struan's, who becomes suspicious of his son.
-Unknown to everybody in Hong Kong, Bartlett obtained stolen Struan's key financial documents from John, and because Bartlett only cares about making money, he secretly decides to back Dunross' arch enemy, Gornt, who will stop at nothing to destroy Dunross and to become the new Tai-Pan of the Noble House.
-During their first meeting, to impress Bartlett, Gornt picks up the phone and starts a run on Ho-Pak Bank (a small but sound local bank) basically ruining it.
-After Bartlett leaves, Gornt convinces some of Dunross' tough adversaries to gather for the kill.
+Unknown to everybody in Hong Kong, Bartlett obtained Struan's key financial documents from John, and because Bartlett only cares about making money, he secretly decides to back Dunross's arch enemy, Gornt, who will stop at nothing to destroy Dunross and to become the new tai-pan of the Noble House.
+During their first meeting, to impress Bartlett, Gornt picks up the phone and starts a run on Ho-Pak Bank (a small but sound local bank), basically ruining it.
+After Bartlett leaves, Gornt convinces some of Dunross's tough adversaries to gather for the kill.
 Gornt's strategy to take over Struan's consists in selling short massive quantities of Struan's stocks.
-By selling the stocks he borrowed (and causing panic to other investors), Gornt could make the price of the stock drop significantly, allowing him to make substantial profits if he could buy the stock back at a very low price (and with enough stocks, Gornt could take control of Struan's).
+By selling the stocks he borrowed (and causing panic to other investors), Gornt could make the price of the stock drop significantly, allowing him to make substantial profits if he can buy the stock back at a very low price (and with enough shares, Gornt could take control of Struan's).
 However, Gornt also knows that if the stock price does not drop enough, he could face significant losses and even lose it all.
-Initially, Casey is completely unaware of Bartlett's double play, but after she learns about it she tells him this could backfire, and then Bartlett tells her confidently that no matter what happens they will become the Noble House (apparently, his true goal from the very beginning).
+Initially, Casey is completely unaware of Bartlett's double play, but after she learns about it, she tells him this could backfire, and then Bartlett tells her confidently that no matter what happens, they will become the Noble House (apparently, his true goal from the very beginning).